AppFlowy-IO/AppFlowy-Docs/documentation/appflowy/from-source/web-setup/README.md

 * **Nginx**: A high-performance web server.
 * **Docker**: A platform to develop, ship, and run applications in containers.

-#### Resource Sharing

-To maintain consistency across different platforms, the Web project shares i18n translation files and Icons with the Flutter project.
-This ensures a unified user experience and reduces duplication of effort in maintaining these resources.

-*   **i18n Translation Files**: The translation files are shared to provide a consistent localization experience across both Web and Flutter applications.
-The path to the translation files is `frontend/resources/translations/`.

-    > The translation files are stored in JSON format and contain translations for different languages.
-The files are named according to the language code (e.g., `en.json` for English, `es.json` for Spanish, etc.).

 Let's dive in and get the project up and running! 🚀

 ### 🛠 Getting Started